grokys/grokys.github.com/_posts/2016-08-06-avalonia-alpha4.md

 to Avalonia](https://github.com/XamlBehaviors/XamlBehaviors).
 XAML Behaviors are an easy-to-use means of adding common and reusable interactivity to your Avalonia applications with minimal code.

-# Documentation

-[Wiesław Šoltés](https://github.com/wieslawsoltes) has also set up a [DocFX](https://github.com/dotnet/docfx) powered documentation site which you can see at http://avaloniaui.github.io/.
-There's still a lot to do on documentation; we especially need some tutorials on getting started but this is the beginning of a long road!

 # Thanks for Reading!